Generic Name: glatiramer (Subcutaneous route)

 Store in the refrigerator.
 Do not freeze.

-You may also store glatiramer injection at room temperature for up to one month.
-Avoid exposing this medicine to bright or intense light.
+You may also store glatiramer injection at room temperature for up to 1 month.
+Avoid exposing this medicine to higher temperatures or bright or intense light.

 Precautions While Using Copaxone